civisanalytics/civis-python/README.rst

   neither this configuration YAML file nor Civis's account on the Read the Docs site need any updates.
 * To update the documentation, the files under ``docs/source/`` can be updated as needed.
-  If the "API Resources" page needs to be updated because the upstream Civis API has been updated, then the following need to happen:
+  If the "API Resources" pages need to be updated because the upstream Civis API has been updated, then the following need to happen:
   (i) the new Civis API updates must be accessible by a "standard" Civis Platform user, i.e., not behind a feature flag, and
   (ii) you'll need to locally run ``python tools/update_civis_api_spec.py`` to update ``civis_api_spec.json`` inside the ``civis`` Python package codebase.
-  It is this JSON file that's the basis for the Civis API information on the "API Resources" page.
+  It is this JSON file that's the basis for the Civis API information on the "API Resources" pages.
   Regardless of which Civis API key you use to run ``python tools/update_civis_api_spec.py``, the updated ``civis_api_spec.json`` only contains Civis API information available to a standard Civis Platform user.
+* The URL https://civis-python.readthedocs.io auto-redirects to
+  the "stable" URL https://civis-python.readthedocs.io/en/stable/ which reflects the most recent released civis-python version
+  (every GitHub release with the tag "vX.Y.Z" triggers a new "stable" doc build on the Read The Docs site).
+  In contrast, the "latest" URL https://civis-python.readthedocs.io/en/latest/ reflects the most recent commit to the upstream ``main`` branch of the civis-python codebase on GitHub.
+  If there are doc changes (e.g., new or removed Civis API methods) that we'd really like to show up at the "stable" URL sooner rather than waiting for the next release with other code changes, we can make a patch release (i.e., increment the "Z" in "vX.Y.Z").

 To build the documentation locally, for testing and development: